Call for Papers

 - intersection between specific musical genres, identity and strategies of memory

-To submit a paper, please send a presentation title and an abstract of approximately 300 words, along with a short bio and contact details, to email@example.com by 20November 2019.
+To submit a paper, please send a presentation title and an abstract of approximately 300 words, along with a short bio and contact details, to firstname.lastname@example.org by 15 December 2019.
 Applicants will be notified of the outcome by the mid of January 2020.
 Abstracts from PhD and early career researchers are particularly encouraged.

 Some small bursaries are available for presenting attendees travelling from outside of London.
 Enquiries should be directed to email@example.com.